Navigating the Wilderness Within

 Black cat resting on a textured white blanket in soft sunlight.

-I live in Kentucky now with my husband, Michael, and our two animals — Izzy, our silly golden retriever, and Finn, our wild kitty.
-I am a quiet person by nature, most grounded when I am close to the rhythms of the earth — the seasons shifting, the moon waxing and waning, the stars reminding me that everything has its time.
+I live in Kentucky with my husband, Michael, and our two animals — Izzy, our silly golden retriever, and Finn, our wild little cat.
+I am a quiet person by nature, most grounded when I am close to the rhythms of the earth.
+The seasons shifting.
+The moon waxing and waning.
+The stars reminding me that everything has its time.

 Watercolor paintings of desert landscapes with cacti and bushes against a sunset or sunrise sky.